NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 I mainly followed the MVT (Model-View-Template) concept of Django as I found it to be the most clean and logical approach for my needs.
 [Check out more info on MVT here](https://medium.com/@jaychaturvedi18/a-brief-introduction-to-django-mvt-framework-8ef46cc321ab)

-* Models
+**Models**
- - The model creation is extremely important as it's the information going into the database.
-Which will be all the information we require from a user, for example, the Checkout app model.
-Each time we create a new model, we must migrate the data to ensure that [Model Definitions and the Database Schema are in Sync](https://realpython.com/django-migrations-a-primer/#:~:text=Without%20migrations%2C%20you%20will%20have,in%20sync%20with%20your%20models.)
+ - The model creation is extremely important that's collected from the user and that will be going into the database.
+This will be all the information we require from a user, for example, the `Checkout` app model.
+Each time we create a new model, we must migrate the data to ensure that [Model Definitions and the Database Schema are in Sync](https://realpython.com/django-migrations-a-primer/#:~:text=Without%20migrations%2C%20you%20will%20have,in%20sync%20with%20your%20models.).
+Again this something, with time and more experience in the future, I would like to improve upon.

 # **Technologies Used**